Venezuela's Maduro vows to block 'fake' aid 'spectacle'

-Venezuelan President Nicolas Maduro vowed on Friday not to let in "fake" aid from the United States requested by opposition leader Juan Guaido, which is being stockpiled at the border with Colombia.
+Venezuelan President Nicolas Maduro vowed Friday not to let in "fake" aid from the United States requested by opposition leader Juan Guaido that is being stockpiled at the border with Colombia.

-He also hit out at European and Latin American ministers who called on Thursday for a new presidential ballot.
+He also hit out at European and Latin American ministers who called for a new presidential ballot.

-Meeting in Uruguay's capital Montevideo, the International Contact Group had urged "free, transparent and credible presidential elections" in crisis-wracked Venezuela "as soon as possible" to find a peaceful solution to the power struggle between Maduro and Guaido.
+Meeting in Uruguay's capital Montevideo on Thursday, the International Contact Group urged "free, transparent and credible presidential elections" in crisis-wracked Venezuela "as soon as possible" to find a peaceful solution to the power struggle between Maduro and Guaido.

-Under Maduro's guidance, Venezuela has descended into economic crisis marked by hyperinflation, recession and shortages of basic necessities including food and medicine.
+Under Maduro's direction, Venezuela has descended into economic chaos marked by hyperinflation, recession and shortages of basic necessities, including food and medicine.

 Guaido has claimed 300,000 people could die if Maduro doesn't allow the humanitarian aid to enter.